ONSdigital/sdg-indicators/_pages/cookies.md

 ## How we use the information we collect

-To find out how we collect, store and use information about you or your visit, see our privacy policy.
+To find out how we collect, store and use information about you or your visit, see our [privacy notice]({{ site.baseurl }}/privacy-notice).

 <br>{% include custom/cookie-page-submit.html %}